The Missing Cross to Purity

 And some have not walked afterwards as becomes the gospel,

-both them that have declared it, and them who have received it;
+both those who have declared it, and those who have received it;

-and by that, burdens have been brought upon the just and innocent,
+and by that, burdens have been brought upon the righteous and innocent,

-and the mouths of the world, instead of stopping them,
+and instead of stopping the mouths of the world,

 they have opened them to speak evil of the truth and way of God.